 - New or used Christmas and greeting cards are donated by Centenary members and are delivered annually to local nursing homes that are used by residents to make craft items or send to their friends or family to maintain social connections.

-Thank You Notes From Our Shut-Ins
+Thank You Notes From Our folks who are at home.

 - Thank you for the delicious plate of cookies.
 I appreciate your kindness.
 Also, thank you for the birthday cards.
 Doris